Privacy Policy

 Who is the recipient of your personal data?

-The recipient of your personal data, i.e. an external entity that will be able to participate in the processing of your data, will be our trusted subcontractors - IT service providers in the field of data hosting and business mail services; Facebook Ireland Ltd., 4 Grand Canal Square, Dublin 2, Ireland administering Facebook social network, LinkedIn Ireland Unlimited Company, Wilton Plaza, Wilton Place, Dublin 2, Ireland administering the LinkedIn social network; Twitter International Company, Cumberland Place, Fenian Street Dublin 2, D02 AX07 Ireland administering Twitter social network and LIVECHAT Sp. z o. o. with its registered office in Zwycięska 47 53-033 Wrocław NIP: 899-244-71-96 administering the livechat.com website - collecting data from our fanpages.
+The recipient of your personal data, i.e. an external entity that will be able to participate in the processing of your data, will be our trusted subcontractors - IT service providers in the field of data hosting and business mail services.
+We use social media services provided by Meta Platforms Ireland Limited, Merrion Road, Dublin 4, D04 X2K5, Ireland, which is administrator of Facebook LinkedIn Ireland Unlimited Company, Wilton Plaza, Wilton Place, Dublin 2, Ireland administering the LinkedIn social network; X International Company, Cumberland Place, Fenian Street Dublin 2, D02 AX07 Ireland administering X social network and LIVECHAT Sp. z o. o. with its registered office in Zwycięska 47 53-033 Wrocław NIP: 899-244-71-96 administering the livechat.com website - collecting data from our fanpages.

 The nature of providing the data